yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     vi docker-compose.yml
     ```

-    Update the mongo service to mount the local data directory onto to the `/data/db` volume in the docker container
+    Update the mongo service to mount the local data directory onto to the `/data/db` volume in the docker container.

     ```yaml
     mongo: